Glossary

 Section titled “Co-TVaR (Contribution to TVaR)”A contract’s contribution to portfolio-level TVaR — a marginal risk metric that captures how much of the portfolio’s tail risk is attributable to a single contract.

-Discussed in: Quantification
+Discussed in: Analytics Toolkit

 Contract

-See also: Treaty, Layer, Program
+See also: Treaty, Layer, Composition, Program

 CTE (Conditional Tail Expectation)